Kameshkabil/SQLExercise/README.md

 ```

 # exercise 16:
-### 1.Create a new table named Database with the following columns:
-### – Name A string (text) describing the name of the database
-### – Version A number (floating point) of the latest version of this database
-### – Download_count An integer count of the number of times this database was downloaded
-### This table has no constraints.
+### 1.Create a new table named Database with the following columns: – Name A string (text) describing the name of the database – Version A number (floating point) of the latest version of this database – Download_count An integer count of the number of times this database was downloadedThis table has no constraints.

 ```sql
 ans :create table database(